uros-gavrilovic/wajfinder/README.md

 ### What might be coming up
 I could add another algorigthm that could theoretically weight different routes between cities depending on the probability of a bandit attack, road quality, resource availability.
 So if a road is difficult to traverse, it will have higher weight index, therefore it'll be likely replaced by a different, "easier" to traverse road.

+## How does it work?

+WajFinder uses Dijkstra's algorithm to determine the shortest route between two cities stored in graph database called Neo4J.
+First it works by loading all cities and roads into the working memory.
+Each city's distance is initialized to infinity (which represents that we currently don't know how far that city is) except for the starting city which is 0 because we're there.

+From then on, the algo works step-by-step.
+It picks the smallest known distance and proceeds looking at it's neighbors.
+It goes iterates through the cities and if it finds a shorter path to one of it's neighbors, it updates it with a shorter path.
+Once a city's shortest path is found, it's marked as settled, therefore we won't visit it again.

+This process continues on as long as there is at least one city left.
+Once that's all done, we'll have the shortest path to each city, starting from the source city.
+After that, we trivially extract the city we want to mark as the end city.

+To help with ease of access, project is implemented with REST API that ties all those functions together.